GasStationTV/gstv-invenco-integration/updates/configuration-site/configuration-site.md

 }
 ```

-### What Invenco Sends to GSTV once Site Configuration Updates have been Pushed to the Players
+### What Invenco Sends to GSTV once Site Configuration Updates have been Accepted by the Players
 ```javascript
 {
   "guid": String,